Development

 The “Suggest” function can support users in classifying the imported Metadata.
 DATPROF Subset is able to analyse the Unused tables based upon the relations, and give a classification suggestion whether a table should be classified as “Full” or “Subset”.
 The Empty classification will not be suggested.

-The binocular icon on the bottom right of the screen will open the Suggest classification options
+The binocular icon on the bottom right of the screen will open the Suggest classification options.

 The opened screen gives the option to select all Unused tables or only the newly added tables.
 By selecting All schemas the suggestion will include the unclassified tables of all schemas in the project.
 By default only the active schema will be used.
 By clicking “Suggest” the data model will be analysed and a classification will be suggested.